-At the entrances to private driveways, the owner is responsible for highway shoulder maintenance from the edge of pavement to the right-of-way line.
+At the entrance to any private driveway, the owner is responsible for highway shoulder maintenance from the edge of pavement to the right-of-way line.
 The proper shoulder slope must be maintained to prevent shoulder washout damage and roadway icing caused by water being diverted onto the road.
 Even after the owner has secured a permit for the driveway, they maintain responsibility for maintenance to assure compliance with the permit.

-Deer Removal
+Deer Carcass Removal